lydiaykim/UScrime/5_continuous_models.md

 *
 {: toc}

-## Continuous models for predicting number of murders in an MSA

-### Author: Marla
-#### Last modified by: Lydia
-#### Last modified: Dec 7 2017

-This notebook takes the crime, census, and gun law data and uses it to predict the number of murders in a given MSA.
+**What are the major predictors of murder rates in the United States?**

-We will use three main models for this prediction and select the best among them.
-The models we will explore are:
+Here we look at murder rates as the outcome and use census and gun law data as predictors.
+We use four main models for this prediction.
+The models we explore are:
-- OLS with all predictors
+- OLS
+- Ridge regression
-- Stepwise regression with forwad and backward selection
+- LASSO regression
-- Regularization with Ridge/Lasso using cross validation to choose the optimal regularization parameters
-- KNN
+- kNN

-### 0 Import libraries
+## Import libraries